Asteski/WinMac/README.md

 PowerToys brings a macOS Spotlight functionality to Windows with PowerToys Run.
 It allows users to quickly search for files, applications, and settings on your system.

 By pressing a customizable hotkey combination, a search bar appears, enabling users to type their query and quickly launch or access the desired item without navigating through menus or directories.
-Besides PowerToys Run, this utility allows for many OS customizations, like *FancyZones, Always On Top, Peek, File Explorer add-ons, Color Picker and Find My Mouse*, improving your workflow in many different ways.
+Besides PowerToys Run, this utility allows for many OS customizations, like *FancyZones, Always On Top, Peek, Color Picker, Find My Mouse and File Explorer add-ons*, improving your workflow in many different ways.

 - **Dock**

 Winstep Nexus is a highly customizable and feature-rich dock application for Windows that can be used to achieve a macOS-like dock experience.
 It offers a wide range of customization options, including size, animations, sounds, auto-hide, transparency, different themes and icons.

-By integrating WinStep Nexus into your WinMac modification, you can provide users with a visually appealing and functional dock that resembles the macOS style.
+By integrating Winstep Nexus into your WinMac modification, you can provide users with a visually appealing and functional dock that resembles the macOS style.
 This will enhance the overall user experience and make the transition between Windows and macOS seamless.

 - **Start Menu**

-WinMac Menu is a collection of os customization utilities, that allows to bring Start Menu replacement for Windows:

-1. replace traditional Start Menu with customized WinX menu, to resemble MacOS main menu,
-2. or enable enhanced classic Start Menu.
+WinMac Menu is a collection of os customization utilities, that allows to bring Start Menu replacement for Windows.
+You can replace traditional Start Menu with customized WinX menu, to resemble MacOS main menu, or enable enhanced classic Start Menu.

 - **Enhanced Taskbar**